 Redtedart has created the 'Stuck at home' playlist on her YouTube channel.

 Taking to Instagram she said: "If you're stuck at home and you're bored and you want to keep boredom at bay, I've compiled my videos that only require basic craft supplies at home.
 I've included things like paper crafts, book marks, paper Mache projects, sewing projects, notebooks and paper frames."

 You can view her YouTube playlist here.

-Spider-Man and Star Wars artist William Sliney has set up an art challenge to tackle boredom at home over the next few weeks.
+Spider-Man and Star Wars artist William Sliney has set up a #wewilldraw art challenge on Twitter to tackle boredom at home over the next few weeks.
 Each day, he will share a drawing and challenge children to draw that character.
 At the end of the day, he's going to share all of the drawings that have been submitted to him.

 Arty Arts Dublin have started the #windowconnections campaign, challenging kids to create a positive message to hang in your window for passersby to see in these unsettling times.
 Get creative and use materials that are already in your house.
 We love this idea!

 Well done to all those coming together to make life a little bit easier at this difficult time.
 If you have resources you would like to share, leave a note in the comments and we'll do our very best to have it added to the list.

 Public Broadcasting Service: See: https://pbskids.org/games/ for free GAMES, Free PBS Shows, and more, 24/7.